filecoin-project/lotus-docs/content/en/docs/storage-providers/snap-deals/index.md

 ## Benefits

-While everyone in the Filecoin ecosystem will benefit from Snap-deals, storage providers will benefit the most.
-Snap-deals let storage providers use their available storage more effectively and make processing deals much faster.
+Snap-deals benefit all users throughout the Filecoin ecosystem.
+Storage providers are able to use their storage capacity more effectively and speed up the deal-making process.
+Snap-deals also make the data from clients available much faster.

-Clients will also benefit since their data will become available much faster.

 <!--
 ## Performance information